|One of the two Wilcox Mineral Springs hotels.|

 July 11, 1957 – The Monroe Journal reported that Dr. Francis Nicholas, 33, a Monroe County native, had opened offices in Monroeville, in the Simmons Building, for the practice of general medicine.
 Born in Frisco City, Nicholas was the son of Mrs. Ernest E. Nicholas and the late Mr. Nicholas of Monroeville.
 He graduated from the Medical College of Alabama in Birmingham in June 1956 and since that time has completed his internship at Lloyd Noland Hospital in Fairfield.
 Nicholas graduated from the University of Alabama in 1949 with a Bachelor of Science degree in biology.
 He completed a year of graduate work in general science there in 1951-52.
 Nicholas stated he planned to construct a clinic in the near future at a location on Claiborne Avenue, approximately 1-4 miles east of Monroeville Hospital.

 July 11, 1960 – J.B.
-Lippincott & Co. published Harper Lee’s “To Kill a Mockingbird.”
-The novel has sold more than 30 million copies since it was published, and has been translated into 40 languages.
+Lippincott & Co. published Harper Lee’s novel “To Kill a Mockingbird,” which would go on to win the Pulitzer Prize in 1961.
+The novel has sold more than 30 million copies since it was published and has been translated into 40 languages.

 July 11, 1966 - A Harris survey taken shortly after the bombing raids on the Hanoi-Haiphong area showed that 62 percent of those interviewed favored the raids, 11 percent were opposed, and 27 percent were undecided.